-CONTRACTOR shall be responsible for the demolition, removal and disposal of all structures and their appurtenances within SCDOT Right of Way, to include those portions which may extend outside the right of way, but were purchased as a part of the acquisition process.
+CONTRACTOR shall be responsible for the demolition, removal and disposal of all structures and their appurtenances within SCDOT Right of Way necessary for the completion of the Project, to include those portions which may extend outside the right of way, but were purchased as a part of the acquisition process.
 Structures shall include the bridges identified in the scope of work and all buildings acquired for the Project.
 All necessary permitting shall comply with Articles II.B.4 and IX of the Contract.
 Handling and disposal of Hazardous Materials shall be in accordance with Article XI of the Contract.
 Before demolition of the structures, the CONTRACTOR shall complete and submit a Notification of Demolition and Renovation form to the South Carolina Department of Health and Environmental Control.